Aiden Rizzo

 Producer/Film Composer with mastery in varying genres from vast, dark sci-fi composition to lush, ambient pop.

 I have experience working with short films and TV shows of varying genres.
-I have received extensive contemporary guitar instruction and am classically trained on trombone.
-I have worked with scoring sci fi films, as well as rawer, more emotional dramas.
+I am trained in contemporary guitar as well as classical and contemporary trombone.
+I have worked on various sci fi films, as well as more organic, emotional dramas.
 I have consistent experience producing ambient pop/alternative music, folk music, and hip hop beats.
 I produce my own songs and compositions, and am comfortable with electronic equipment, engineering, and instrumentation.

 Services: